variejs/docs/auto-registration.md

 Above structure will auto load the components `<left-nav></left-nav>` and `<alerts></alerts>`.

-[{.alert} While global components are handy, they can decrease the developer expierence and suggest to use it sparingly]
+[{.alert} While global components are handy, they can decrease the developer experience and suggest to use it sparingly]

 ## Mixins